Brugs Beertje (Daisy’s)

 Cafe On The Rocks

-Especially recommended to have dinner.
-They offer traditional food and a large range of beers.
+Especially recommended for dinner, as they server traditional food and a large range of beers.
 It is a very traditional place and only 5 minutes away from the main square.
 It gets very busy so better to book a table in advance.

 The Beer Wall